damian-za/lpowers-typefi.github.io/m.md

 ## metadata
 Data about data

+## Microsoft Word plug-in (product)
+A [workflow plug-in](/w.html#workflow-plug-ins) for integrating DOCX documents into a Typefi workflow.
+For more information, see [Microsoft Word plug-in](https://help.typefi.com/hc/en-us/articles/360002664756).

 ## movemen
 The maker of MathTools; an Adobe Solution Partner that implements products that assist in professional publishing.
 For more information, see the [movemen website](http://movemen.com/).